SaeedBaig/The-Power-of-Macros-in-C/README.md

 const int MAX_LINE_LENGTH = 1000;
 ```

 The reason/s is because #defines aren't variables; they're just text to be replaced.
-What's more, this find-and-replace happens BEFORE compile-time by the preprcessor.
+What's more, this find-and-replace happens BEFORE compile-time by the preprocessor.
 So if you use ```#define c 299792458```, though your code may look like this:
 ```C
 printf("The speed of light is %dm/s.\n", c);
 ```